nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_1_Environments.md

 ## the content of the `.venv` folder

-> within the .venv folder you will find the below folders:
+- 🟢 If it Works: within the **.venv** (or whatever name you put) folder you will find the below folders:

 ```javascript